Synthetics Test Settings

 The New Label dialog includes two fields that you can use to create a new label that will be applied to the test.
 The dialog includes the following UI:

-• Close: An X icon at the upper right that exits the dialog without creating a label.
+• Close: An X at the upper right that exits the dialog without creating a label.

 • Swatch: A popup color selector to choose the color of the label.